WigandKo/Efficient-Object-Detection-under-constrained-Resources/README.md

 <br>
 <br>
 The Table shows the metrics of the MobileNetV2 backbone models.<br>
-It contains the 40kB SRAM and 150kB flash for the inference library.
+It contains the 40kB SRAM and 150kB flash for the inference library. <br>

 | Network  | #Params | peak SRAM  | Epochs | mAP  | Latency |
 | ----- | ----- |------- | ----- |------- | ----- |
 |MbV2-r-w1.0-r224-D | 3.75M | 1.2MB | 145 | 44.24% | - |